escalant3/pyblueprints/README.rst

 Usage
 -----

 This version of pybluerprints allows you to connect to graph databases by a Rexster Instance or through the neo4j-rest-client API.
-Therefore a Neo4j database can be accessed with both options.
+Therefore a Neo4j database can be accessed with both options, although the Neo4j transactional mode is only available through the later.
 The Rexster instance also provides connection to the following databases:

  - TinkerGraph